Guide

 Key triggers for tax collection

-You must register and collect sales tax in New York when you meet certain triggers:
+You must register and collect sales tax in New York when you meet either of these thresholds:

 What your online business must do to comply